 - Of course, the first and foremost abomination was the denial, rejection and crucifixion of their own Messiah, the Prince of Life.
 This alone would be sufficient.

-- During the seige and the war itself, the city for a great period was divided into three camps, each under the leadership of rebels who distained God and their fellow Jews.
+- During the seige and the war itself, the city for a great period was divided into three camps, each under the leadership of rebels who distained God, His prophets and their fellow Jews.

 - The temple itself was filled with the blood of its own citizens.
 Josephus describes this bloodshed in so very many places.
 Here are just a few.

 - Concerning the rebels, Josephus said, "these men rushed upon these holy places in their armor, that were otherwise unapproachable, and that while their hands were yet warm with the blood of their own people which they had shed; nay, they proceeded to such great transgressions."[Wars 6.2.3]

 - Titus himself said,"Why do you trample upon dead bodies in this temple? and why do you pollute this holy house with the blood of both foreigners and Jews themselves?"
 [Wars 6.2.4

 - "Now round about the altar lay dead bodies heaped one upon another, as at the steps going up to it ran a great quantity of their blood, whither also the dead bodies that were slain above [on the altar] fell down."
 (Wars 6.4.6)